WebAssembly/wasi-keyvalue/keyvalue-handle-watch.md

 <ul>
 <li>Connectivity errors (e.g. network errors): when the client cannot establish
 a connection to the keyvalue service.</li>
-<li>Autnetication and Authorization errors: when the client fails to authenticate
+<li>Authentication and Authorization errors: when the client fails to authenticate
 or does not have the required permissions to perform the operation.</li>
 <li>Data errors: when the client sends incompatible or corrupted data.</li>
 <li>Resource errors: when the system runs out of resources (e.g. memory).</li>